 Eligible organisations could apply for up to $10,000 in funding.

 The Program has closed following the full allocation of funding.

 Acquittal reports for successful applicants

-If your application is successful you will be required to complete your project and submit an online acquittal form within 12 months of the approval notification.
+Successful applicants for minor maintenance projects will be required to complete their project and submit an online acquittal form within 12 months of the approval notification.

 Program recipients with overdue acquittal reports are not eligible to apply for further grants.

 If you believe your organisation may have an outstanding acquittal report from a project, phone Council on 07 3403 8888 and ask to speak with the Community Grants Unit for advice.